 STEP 3 - Using a food processor or a fork, mash the yolks into a fine crumble.
 Add mayonnaise, salt, sweet relish juice and Dijon mustard.

 STEP 4 - Place the creamy yolk into a piping bag or small zip top bag.
 Pipe the egg yolk mixture into each of the white halves.
 A small spoon can also be used to load the egg whites.

 - Once the eggs are cut, and the yolks have been removed, cover the eggs with plastic wrap and store in the refrigerator for up to two days.

-- Make the yolk mixture per the instructions and store in a ziplock bag.
+- Make the yolk mixture per the instructions and store in a zip top bag.
 Then all you'll need to do is fill, garnish and serve.

 - Any leftover eggs should be kept in an airtight container in the fridge for up to two days.

 Do you love egg salad sandwiches?
 Chop up leftover deviled eggs and make the perfect quick lunch.
 I bet you'd love this Curried Egg Salad too.